Alec Baldwin to resume 'Rust' production this week - Local News 8

 Filming of the movie “Rust” will resume this week.

-On Tuesday, a spokesperson for Rust Movie Productions told CNN that principal photography of “Rust” is set to resume Thursday at Yellowstone Film Ranch in Montana.
+On Tuesday, a spokesperson for Rust Movie Productions told CNN that principal photography for “Rust” is set to resume Thursday at Yellowstone Film Ranch in Montana.

 Production on the western starring Alec Baldwin came to a halt in 2021, when cinematographer Halyna Hutchins was fatally shot when a prop gun Baldwin was holding fired a live round of ammunition during rehearsal.